Electronic signatures, also known as ‘e-signatures’, make the process of signing contracts and agreements faster and easier.

 - Supports both e-signatures and digital signatures (a higher security standard using certificate-based digital IDs)

 To get started create an Adobe ID here or open Adobe Reader DC > then click the ‘Sign In’ link in the top right hand corner > then click ‘Get an Adobe ID’.
-Lastly subscribe to the ‘Adobe Send for Signature’ service.
-This is a very reasonably priced service – and a lot cheaper than the full Adobe Acrobat suite (at $12.99 pm).
+Lastly subscribe to the ‘Adobe Sign’ service.

 Here’s how to eSign your PDF document